kristhian21/LAB5-IETI/README.md

 ## Getting Started

-First, install the packages and run the development server:
+First, install the packages and then run the development server:

 ```bash
 npm install